ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 - `min_part_size` – The minimum size of a data part.
 - `min_part_size_ratio` – The ratio of the data part size to the table size.
+- `enable_deflate_qpl_codec` – The control of deflate_qpl codec support.
+If intend to use deflate_qpl as compression method, please set it to be true, othewise false or just omit.
 - `method` – Compression method.
 Acceptable values: `lz4`, `lz4hc`, `zstd`,`deflate_qpl`.
 - `level` – Compression level.
 See [Codecs](../../sql-reference/statements/create/table.md#create-query-general-purpose-codecs).